Meditation, Outreach, Aboriginal Youth Worker, Wellness Counsellor, Overly Creative Minds, Transition, A&D Counsellors

 As Metro Vancouver's only Native youth program-providing organization, we work to empower Native youth through our 21 programs which include education & training, personal support, live-in programs, and sports & recreation.
 Each program works with different age groups, so please check our programs and activities pages or UNYA brochure for more info.
 To find other community resources, please see our links page.
 Our work also includes community development, training, research, educational materials, and advocacy.
 Our main goal is to provide opportunities that can help Native youth to reach their full potential and personal goals.

-We are very excited to announce that UNYA's new Health and Wellness Centre for Native youth is now offering programming!
+UNYA's new Health and Wellness Centre for Native youth is now open for business!
 This 'one-stop' storefront is part of our efforts to make holistic health care services more accessible to Native youth.
+For info on hours and services available, check out our flyer.

-Through an exciting new partnership with Providence Health Care, a Nurse Practitioner (NP) is providing primary health care at 1640 East Hastings Street.
+Through an exciting new partnership with Providence Health Care, a Nurse Practitioner (NP) provides primary health care at 1640 East Hastings Street.
 The new NP has become an important part of the UNYA team.
 She can work with youth to help fulfill your health care needs, and can see you for regular checkups, or when you are feeling unwell.
 NP's are able to order & interpret tests, diagnose, prescribe medications, and treat health conditions.
 The NP can coordinate your care with other healthcare providers, much like a family doctor does.
 The NP offers these primary care services as part of Providence Health Care's Inner City Youth (ICY) program.
-ICY offers access to mental health and substance use counselling, psychiatric care, and social and recreation groups.
-ICY team's care is built on establishing a positive relationship with youth, and charting a path from healing to health to wellness through an integrated and collaborative health care model.